 Associate Director, UCI Game Culture and Technology Lab (1999-2014)

 Associate Dean for Graduate Affairs, Claire Trevor School of the Arts, UCI (2009-2012; 2014-15)

-As a faculty member in Electronic Art and Design in the Art Department at UC Irvine since 1999, she has taught a range of courses, including (at the undergraduate level) Programming for Artists, Issues in Techno-Arts, World Building, Interactive Narrative, Digital Type and Communication, Design for Print, The Graphic Novel, Hypermedia, Digital Aesthetics, Performance and Persona, Interdisciplinary Digital Art, and Artists as Writers.
-Graduate courses include Critique Group, Colloquium, Appropriation Art & Ownership Seminar, Virtual Identity Seminar, and Research & Writing Seminar.
+As a faculty member in Electronic Art and Design in the Art Department at UC Irvine since 1999, she taught a range of courses, including (at the undergraduate level) Programming for Artists, Issues in Techno-Arts, World Building, Interactive Narrative, Digital Type and Communication, Design for Print, The Graphic Novel, Hypermedia, Digital Aesthetics, Performance and Persona, Interdisciplinary Digital Art, and Artists as Writers.
+Graduate courses included Critique Group, Colloquium, Appropriation Art & Ownership Seminar, Virtual Identity Seminar, and Research & Writing Seminar.